yooyoungwoo7/ADAF_Library/docs/source/ex_lotka_ADAF_seq.rst

    r(0)=\frac{100}{U}, \qquad p(0)=\frac{15}{U},

-where :math:`U=200` and :math:`R=20` are scaling constants used in the residual definition.
+where :math:`U=200` and :math:`R=20` are scaling constants.

 Implementation
 --------------

 This section walks through the implementation step-by-step.
-The complete runnable script is stored in ``examples/tests_ADAF_seq_lotka.py`` and is included here using ``literalinclude``.
+The complete runnable source code is stored at the end.

 1) Import libraries
 ~~~~~~~~~~~~~~~~~~~

-We first import the ADAF_seq API and common numerical/plotting utilities.
+We first import the ADAF_seq library and common numerical/plotting utilities.
 SciPy ``solve_ivp`` is used only to compute a reference solution for validation.

 .. literalinclude:: ../../examples/tests_ADAF_seq_lotka.py